Madaba and Madaba Map

 Touring Madaba

 Madaba’s main tour area is its archaeological park.
-It presents some of the ancient city’s main street, several mosaic floors, and a Roman era mansion.
-Its floor describes the life of Hippolytus, yet later it was covered by a Byzantine church.
-The Madaba map is on display at Saint George Church, 800 feet west of the archaeological park.
+It presents some of the ancient city’s main streets, several mosaic floors, and a Roman-era mansion.
+The mantion’s mosaic floor describes scenes from Greek Mythology relating to Hippolytus, yet later, it was covered by a Byzantine church.
+The Madaba map is displayed at Saint George Church, 800 feet west of the archaeological park.

 A tour of Madaba can be combined with a multi-day tour of Jordan.